some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 SOME/IP may be transported using UDP or TCP.
-The port numbers for SOME/IP have to be defined locally from the private port range 49152-65535 until further notice.
+For dynamic ports the ECU private port range is 49152-65535 until further notice.
 When used in a vehicle the OEM will specify the ports used in the interface specification.

+.. feat_req:: 🎯
+    :id: feat_req_someip_659
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The IP addresses and port numbers an ECU shall use, shall be taken from the Interface Specification, i.e. FIBEX or ARXML.

+.. feat_req:: 🎯
+    :id: feat_req_someip_660
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client shall take the IP address and port number the server announces using SOME/IP-SD (see :need:`feat_req_someipsd_752`).

+.. feat_req:: 🎯
+    :id: feat_req_someip_658
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+SOME/IP-SD currently uses port 30490 but this shall be overwritten if another port number is specified in the Interface Specification.

+.. feat_req:: 🎯
+    :id: feat_req_someip_676
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The port 30490 (UDP and TCP as well) shall be only used for SOME/IP-SD and not used for applications communicating over SOME/IP.

+.. feat_req:: 🎯
+    :id: feat_req_someip_661
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+If an ECU needs to dynamically use a port number, it shall follow the rules of IETF and IANA for that:

+* Ephemeral ports from range 49152-65535

 .. feat_req:: ⓘ
     :id: feat_req_someip_33